Secretary to the Plymouth Local Access Forum

 - The Forestry Commission

 - English Heritage

-When the forum gives advice to a section 94 body they are required to take note of the advice.
-This does not mean that the body is required to follow that advice, but they must take it into account in their decision making.
-Where the advice is not followed they should be capable of providing justification for not following it.
+When the forum gives advice to one of these bodies that advice is ‘statutory advice’.
+This does not mean that the body is required to follow it but they must take it into account in their decision making.
+Where the advice is not followed they should provide justification.

 What can a Local Access Forum give advice on?